Creative Nonfiction Grant

 - A letter of support from your publisher or editor

 Each project under submission will have two first-round readers who will evaluate for substance and execution (while understanding that they are reading a work in progress).
 Finalists will be considered by a separate panel of judges who will evaluate for need in addition to substance and execution.
-Readers and judges will consist of experts in the field and will serve anonymously to shield them from any external pressures.
-The grantees will be announced in the fall.
+Readers and judges will consist of experts in the field from Canada, the UK, and the US, and will serve anonymously to shield them from any external pressures.
+The grantees will be announced in December.

 The Foundation hosted two online information sessions to answer questions and offer guidance on applying for the grant.
-You can view recordings of the info sessions by clicking the dates below:
+You can watch a recording of an info session here.

 If you have any questions about the eligibility of your project or the application process, please contact the Whiting Foundation at nonfiction@whiting.org.